turtleangWu/pixyll/_posts/2019-03-30-lifelong-learning-with-low-regret.md

 ---
 layout: post
-title: Lifelong Learning with Low Regret
+title: Lifelong Optimization with Low Regret
 date: 2019-03-30 12:00
 summary: Lifelong learning comes from online learning and multi-task learning.
 We face tasks and samples sequence by sequence as usual online learning settings.
 However, there are more than one task which makes learning more difficult.
 categories: lifelong